 2.4.2 Ex Poste Evaluations

 The post-implementation impacts of tolls have been studied for many road projects at different locations worldwide, and these experiences provide useful guidance on the impact analysis and feasibility of future road tolling proposals (Zhang et al., 2013).
 In Washington State, Seattle’s SR-520 is a typical example of a toll-road project that received ex poste impact evaluation.
-The Evergreen Point Floating Bridge, built parallel to the existing bridge, was forecast to have very high future traffic volumes, and was tolled by time of day and day of week, starting December 2011.
+The Evergreen Point Floating Bridge, built parallel to the existing bridge, was forecasted to have very high future traffic volumes, and was tolled by time of day and day of week, starting December 2011.
 A survey was carried out on over 2,700 households to evaluate the influence of the tolling policy on traveler behavior and other impacts, revealed a significant decline in overall travel on SR-520 and significant traffic diversion to toll-free alternative routes and transit (WSDOT, 2016).

 Eliasson and Mattsson (2006) studied the effects of tolling in Stockholm by measuring the distributional effects across persons of different classes (income, gender, family situation, occupational status, location, and car ownership).
 The tolling impacts were expressed in terms of the changes in travel cost, travel behavior, and travel times, and amount of revenue generated.
 Fridstrøm et al. (2000) studied the economic and equity impacts of marginal-cost tolling in Edinburg, Helsinki, and Oslo.
 These researchers predicated their study on the assumption that the marginal road user is charged the marginal cost of road use which consists of the costs of congestion, environmental degradation, accidents, and other road user-generated costs – external or internal.
 They determined that marginal-cost tolling increases the annual social welfare gains for the three cities by 100-400 euros per capita.
 Kickhöfer et al. (2010) used multi-agent microsimulation of individual traveler behavior to study the impact of tolling in Zurich.
 The model allowed for multiple-choice dimensions simultaneously, such as route choice, mode choice and time choice, and assumed that each agent sought to maximize their individual utility function (which was input as a function of their income).
 The study demonstrated that tolling can and does often result in negative impacts on the welfare distribution of the society.
 Zhang et al. (2014) carried out an ex poste evaluation of the 2006 long-term lease of Indiana’s Interstate 90 toll road.